rajangdavis/reddit-nlp/rajan_davis_la/data_fetching/README.md

 ## Data source

-The [Pushshift.io Reddit API](https://pushshift.io/) was used to pull historical json data
+The [Pushshift.io Reddit API](https://pushshift.io/) was used to pull historical json data for the r/PrequelMemes and r/SequelMemes subreddits.

-list amount of json files

-## Merging data

-I merged the data using a script